dannyk96/progfem_5ed/README.md

-# Programming the Finite Element Method: %th Edition
+## Programming the Finite Element Method: 5th Edition

 This git repository contains the patches needed in order to build the libraries and programs from the book "Programming the Finite Element Method" by I.M/ Smith, D.V.Griffiths and L.Margetts